matthewkovacs/data-cynics/R/ML-categorical-classifier.md

 print(bayes_logloss)
 ```

-    ## [1] 66.61769
+    ## [1] 64.82212

-The naive Bayes algorithm was able to edge out the other models.
+The logistic regression algorithm was able to edge out the other models.
 It is the most accurate classifier out of the bunch so we will elect to use it to predict the probabilities of a bank customer default on their loan.

 ### 5. Report Probabilities of Loan Default